lafranceinsoumise/volunteers/README.md

 ![Project screenshort](project_screenshot.png)

+## Working with issues

+You can take any issues and start working on it.
+Don't wait for too much instructions, and don't hesitate to propose code and pull request.

+## Promote this repositories

+Don't hesitate to spread the word and invite other developpers to contribute.
+If you are already member of [JLM 2017 organization](https://github.com/jlm2017) on Github, you can set your membership to "public" so people see we are a lot of contributors !

 ## Contact

 You can contact JLM 2017 team and other volunteers on http://chat.coders.jlm2017.fr. [@guilrobis](https://twitter.com/guilrobis) is the admin from the JLM 2017 staff.